jbomanson/kak-spec.kak/README.md

 - **-eval** _commands_

-    Commands evaluated in the test.
+    Commands to be evaluated in a temporary scratch buffer.
     This is mutually exclusive with **-exec**.
     For example: